Welcome to Registration 101, your guide to registering for your courses this fall at WashU.

 I've completed my Registration Worksheet, now what?

 Once your Registration Worksheet is complete, you are ready to contact your advisor to review your proposed course selection.
-If you are not attending Summer Start or SOAR, you will receive an email at the beginning of June from Dean Dirk Killen with the name and contact information of your four-year advisor.
+If you are not attending Summer Start or SOAR, you will receive an email at the end of May from Dean Dirk Killen with the name and contact information of your four-year advisor.
 Email your advisor letting him/her know you are ready to discuss your academic interests and your fall course choices.
 Make sure to include a number of days/times you are available and s/he will get back to you with an appointment time.

 When do I register for classes?